alliefeldman/weight-training-interactive/README.md

 Major challenges:
-The most significant challenge in implementing the website is t
+The most significant challenge in implementing the website was creating the "Create a Program" page.
+I was not anticipating the level of algorithmic complexity that would go into randomly creating a 3, 4, 5, or 6 day workout split depending on different inputted parameters.
+Ultimately, I think it turned out rather good!